owanio1992/web-ssh-client/.clinerules/03-architecture.md

   user/host is this server config ssh key need select from server saved ssh key file
-- permission manage: this is admin only feature, in default all user don't have permission to connect to server admin can select user in here, add user allow connect to site/server name
+- permission manage: this is admin only feature, in default all user don't have permission to connect to server this permission use Role-Based Access Control admin can select user to a role, then add role allow connect to site/server name
 - connect server: in this feature allow user select server to connect user can see all site/server name user need select site from first list, then system will update server name in second list